msrparadesi/robocat_ws/rc_launcher/README.md

-# AWS DeepRacer RoboCat sample project
+# AWS DeepRacer RoboCat Launcher Package

 ## Overview

-The RoboCat project is a sample application built on top of the existing AWS DeepRacer application that was conceived as a solution to scare away mice.
-Mice are noctural animals and can detect movement from far away.
-The RoboCat project uses an infrared camera attached to an AWS DeepRacer to detect motion in a dark environment and move forward and backward quickly once motion is detected.
-Most of the code used in the RoboCat project has been derived from the [Follow the Leader(FTL) sample project](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project).
+The RoboCat sample project is an sample application built on top of the existing AWS DeepRacer application uses object detection machine learning model through which the AWS DeepRacer device can identify and follow a person.
+For detailed information on Follow the Leader(FTL) sample project, see Follow the Leader(FTL) sample project [Getting Started](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/getting-started.md) section.

 ## License